A Lightweight, Continuous User Research Loop at NAVIT

 No feedback loops beyond customer support tickets

-This meant product decisions were made with limited user insight, risking wasted effort and misaligned features.
-My first assignment was to implement NPS tracking—but I saw an opportunity to go further.
+As a result, product decisions were made with limited end-user (B2E) insight—risking wasted effort and misaligned features.
+My first assignment was to implement NPS tracking, but I saw an opportunity to go further.

 The Goal